 Goals Policies Connectivity Connected low- stress bicycle network Build and maintain a local and countywide bicycle transportation and recreation network that connects Napa County's incorporated cities/town and unincorporated communities and provides access to public transportation and community destinations.
-Develop and maintain continuous north-south and eastwest Class I multi-use pathways to provide inter-city connections and serve as the backbone of the Countywide Bikeway System.
-Prioritize completion of regionally significant and primary bikeways including the Napa Valley Vine Trail, the Bay Trail and the Ridge Trail, many segments of which also serve as local routes.
+Develop and maintain continuous Low-Stress bicycle facility networksnorth-south and east-west Class I multi-use pathways to provide seamless intraercity connections that and serve as the backbone of the Countywide Bikeway System.
+Prioritize completion of network connections to of regionally significant primary bikeways including the Napa Valley Vine Trail, the Bay Trail and the Ridge Trail, many segments of which also serve as local routes.
 Provide secure bicycle parking at public and private destinations throughout Napa County.
 Integrate the bicycle network into land use decisions and developments.
+Equity Improve bicycle access for disadvantaged communities Prioritize projects that improve access for underserved communities, particularly those reliant on walking, biking and transit for transportation.
 Safety Improved safety for all ages and abilities Reduce the number and severity of bicycle collisions.
-Target and improve areas that have high incidences of bicycle collisions.
-Implement Complete Streets policies that accommodate bicyclists, pedestrians, and transit riders and enable safe access for all users.
+Reduce bicycle fatalities to Zero by 2035 Target and improve areas that have high incidences of bicycle collisions.
+Implement Complete Streets policies that accommodate bicyclists, pedestrians, and transit riders and enable safe access for all ages and abilities.
+Encourage education programs in all jurisdictions and school districts.
 Implement appropriate, well-designed bicycle facilities and intersection and other crossing improvements.